chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 Would the answer change if we used ReLU activations?
 (Hint: no, up to constants; prove this.)
 {:.remark}

 Before proceeding, let's just reflect on the bound (and the nature of the network) that we constructed in the proof.
 Each neuron in the first layer looks at the right "interval" independently each input coordinate; there are $d$ such coordinates, and therefore $O(\frac{dL}{\varepsilon})$ intervals.
 The second layer is where the real complexity lies: each neuron picks exactly the right set of intervals to define a unique hyper-rectangle.
 There are $O(\frac{1}{\varepsilon^d})$ such rectangles.
 Therefore, the last layer becomes very, very wide with increasing $d$.
+This is unfortunate, since we desire succinct representations.

-So the next natural question is: can we do better?
+So the next natural question is: can we get better upper bounds?
 Curiously, the answer is a qualified *yes*, but first we need to gather a few more tools.

-## Universal approximation theorems
+## Universal approximation
 {:.label}

+The idea of defining succinct hypothesis classes to approximate functions had been well studied well before neural networks were introduced.
+In fact, we can go all the way back to:

+**Theorem**{:.label #multivariatesimple}
+  (*Weierstrass, 1865.*) Let $g : [0,1] \rightarrow \R$ be any continuous function.
+Then, $g$ can be  $\varepsilon$-approximated in the sup-norm by some polynomial of sufficiently high degree.
+{:.theorem}

+Let us generalize this concept using the following definition.

 ## The method of Barron
 {:.label}